buffeinstein/sorting-algs-runtimes-analysis/README.md

 $ python3 runtimes.py
 ```
 should now generate no errors.
 If you run
 ```
 $ git status
 ```
-you should see that both the `sorting` repo and the `.gitmodules` file have been added into the staging area.
+you should see that the `sorting` repo and the `.gitmodules` file have has been added into the staging area.
 You should commit theses changes and push them to github now.

-If you visit the github website,
+If you visit the github website for your lab repo,
 you should see that the `sorting` folder is now visible in the repo,
 and it will have a symbol next to it that looks like `@ f43eacf` where the hash number after the `@` is the hash of the commit of the sorting repo and will be different.
 Clicking on the folder should take you to the url for your sorting repo and away from this repo.
+There will be no indication on your sorting repo that it is a git submodule in another repo.

 **Task 3: runtimes of sorting algorithms on random lists**